 - Your Summary of Applicant Publications

-You can create attachments 2-4 using any word processing software.
+You can create these attachments using any word processing software.

 The information I typed into my attachments form disappeared.
 How do I avoid this?

-If you are downloading the attachments form, be sure to save the Grants.gov application package, the attachments form, and all your attachments directly on your computer.
-Once you have downloaded the application package, you will work on your application offline and will only access the Internet to submit your completed application.
+If you are downloading the attachments form, be sure to save it, and all your attachments, directly on your computer.
+Once you have downloaded the attachments form, you will work on your application offline and will only access the Internet to submit your completed application.
 If you are accessing the attachments form as a Webform, be sure to click the “save” button at the bottom of the screen before closing the form.

 How do I upload my writing sample using the attachment form?

 It's similar to attaching a document to an email.
 On the attachments form, click the “Add Attachment” button and select the correct file from your computer.
-[Reminder: you're the only one who can ensure that your application is complete.
-The "Check Package for Errors" function on the forms will tell you if you missed a required field, but it can't tell you if you forgot to attach a required document or if you've attached the wrong document.]
+[Reminder: you're the only one who can ensure that your application is complete.]

-The character limit for the project description box on the SF-424 form (Application for Federal Assistance) doesn't give a lot of room to describe my project.
+The character limit for the project description box on the Application for Federal Assistance form doesn't give a lot of room to describe my project.
 Can I add more information elsewhere?

-No, please don't.
-Put as much relevant information as you can on the one-page form (in particular any prior NEA awards and place of employment).
-The only part of the application that the review panel will see is your manuscript.
-The panel will not know your age, gender, ethnicity, education level, or whether you are an established writer or just breaking into the field.
-The information on the Supplemental Information Form is for NEA staff use only.
+No. The only part of the application that the review panel will see is your manuscript.
+The panel will not know your age, gender, race or ethnicity, education level, or whether you are an established or emerging writer.

 How do I determine my congressional district?
 What if I'm an American living abroad?